EdoTag99/CookIdea_Swift/README.md

 ## Project Structure

-The repository contains the iOS application code, entirely written in Swift.
+The repository contains the iOS application code, entirely written in Swift and the Backend code entirely written in Python

 ## Requirements